Harrods apologizes to women who say they were abused by former owner Mohamed Al Fayed

 Al Fayed spent years promoting the conspiracy theory that the royal family had arranged the accident because they did not approve of Diana dating an Egyptian.

 An inquest concluded that Diana and Dodi died because of the reckless actions of their driver — an employee of the Ritz Hotel in Paris owned by Al Fayed — and paparazzi chasing the couple.
-Separate inquiries in the U.K. and France also concluded there was no conspiracy.
+Separate inquiries in the United Kingdom and France also concluded there was no conspiracy.